Stablecoins: Beyond the Crypto Hype

 Director, Financial Services

-The crypto economy is booming and governments across the globe are taking note.
-Financial regulators have now increased their scrutiny of the industry in order to implement measures that would lower the risks for consumers.
+The crypto economy is booming, and governments across the globe are taking that into account.
+Financial regulators have increased their scrutiny of the industry to implement measures that would lower the risks for consumers.

 What are Stablecoins?

-Stablecoins are a sub-segment of cryptocurrencies, and typically linked to traditional assets that are backed by governments such as the US dollar or gold.
-This makes stablecoins a more reliable digital asset since their fluctuations are governed by the underlying asset.
+Stablecoins are a sub-segment of cryptocurrencies.
+They are typically linked to traditional assets backed by governments, such as the US dollar or gold.
+This makes stablecoins a more reliable digital asset since an underlying asset governs their fluctuations.

-Launched in 2014, stablecoins started gaining popularity among traders and investors on crypto exchanges who were looking for increased liquidity and fiat equivalents to cushion the blow from volatility.
-As of February 2022, the market capitalisation of stablecoins had touched USD 180 billion from just USD 5 billion in 2020.
+Stablecoins first launched in 2014.
+They started gaining popularity among traders and investors on crypto exchanges who were looking for increased liquidity and fiat equivalents to cushion the blow from volatility.
+In February 2022, the market capitalisation of stablecoins touched USD 180 billion, up from just USD 5 billion in 2020.

-This spectacular rise can also be attributed to the interest shown by traditional banks and Financial Institutions (FIs) to develop their own stablecoins even as these digital tokens have taken on a larger role within the crypto landscape.
+This spectacular rise is due to traditional banks and Financial Institutions‘ interest in developing their own stablecoins.
 Some experts believe that stablecoins could become the bridge between cryptocurrencies and fiat currencies.

 Types of Stablecoins

 • Fiat-backed stablecoins are supported by the equivalent amount in currencies such as USD, EUR, or GBP.
 This is a simple and centralised system.
-Tether, the first stablecoin to be created, is an example in this category.
+Tether, the first stablecoin, is an example of this category.

 • Commodity-backed stablecoins are pegged to the value of gold or other commodities traded in the market.
-Each stablecoin is given a specific value linked to the commodity (for instance, 1 gold-backed stablecoin is equal to 1 gram of gold).
+Each stablecoin has a specific value linked to the commodity (for instance, 1 gold-backed stablecoin is equal to 1 gram of gold).

-• Crypto-backed stablecoins are secured by a mix of cryptocurrencies in order to curtail risks.
+• Crypto-backed stablecoins are secured by a mix of cryptocurrencies to curtail risks.
 This system leverages blockchain technology and operates on a decentralised structure that is transparent and efficient.

-• Algorithmic stablecoins are not backed by any asset.
-Complex algorithms enable the expansion or contraction of stablecoins with an objective to match the price of the cryptocurrency to a specific fiat currency.
+• Algorithmic stablecoins are not asset-pegged.
+Complex algorithms enable the expansion or contraction of stablecoins.
+The objective is to match the price of the cryptocurrency to a specific fiat currency.

 Re-imagining Cryptos